 Prevost Family Annual Scholarship- This annual scholarship was established by Jim Prevost, Class of 1979, in honor of his wife and Limestone alumna, Mary Ann Stroud Prevost and their children.
 An annual scholarship award will be offered per year to a qualifying freshman, sophomore, junior or senior class student majoring in Studio Art.
 The student must have financial need, a 3.0 GPA (if upperclassman), or have scored a 24 on the ACT or 1100 on the SAT.

-The James White Rector and Emmie Evans Rector Scholarship - This scholarship fund was initiated in December 1994 by Emmie Evans Rector, Professor Emerita of Physical Education and Education at Limestone College.
+The James White Rector and Emmie Evans Rector Scholarship - This scholarship fund was initiated in December 1994 by Emmie Evans Rector, Professor Emerita of Physical Education and Education at Limestone University.
 The scholarship will be awarded to an upperclassman majoring in physical education, with a grade point average of 3.5 or above.

 The Iva and Perry Reece Endowed Scholarship - Established in 2005 by Sherman L. Reece in honor of his parents, Iva and Perry Reece, this fund provides scholarship assistance to a long term resident of Cherokee County, South Carolina and graduate of a Cherokee County, South Carolina high school.

 David & Nancy Rilling Endowed Scholarship- This endowed scholarship was established by David and Nancy Rilling.
-During their tenure as members of the Limestone College staff, Dave and Nancy Rilling developed lasting bonds with countless students, faculty, and staff.
+During their tenure as members of the Limestone University staff, Dave and Nancy Rilling developed lasting bonds with countless students, faculty, and staff.
 The recipient of this award must be a full-time traditional day student of any class rank with financial need as determined by the Financial Aid Office.
 This scholarship may be renewed if the student remains in good academic standing and continues to have financial difficulties.

 The Thomas H. ’37 & Dorothy A. Robelot Endowed Scholarship – Mrs. Thomas H. (Dorothy) Robelot and her children established this fund in memory of her husband and their father in 2001.
-The scholarship is available to male students enrolled at Limestone College who reside in the Upstate region of South Carolina with financial need.
+The scholarship is available to male students enrolled at Limestone University who reside in the Upstate region of South Carolina with financial need.

 Ramona McBrayer Ross Endowed Scholarship - This fund was created in 2014 by Dean Ross in memory of his wife, Ramona McBrayer Ross, an alumna of the class of 1955.
 The scholarship will be awarded to a student who has declared a major offered through the Department of Music, has financial need and maintains a 3.0 GPA.
 First preference will be given to a student from the upstate of South Carolina or the surrounding counties of North Carolina.
 The second preference will be given to a student from South Carolina or North Carolina, with third preference going to a student that meets all other criteria with the exception of residency based on the recommendation of the Music Department.
 The scholarship may be renewed if the student remains in good academic standing and all other criteria are met.

 J M Smith Foundation Endowed Scholarship Fund - Established in December 2008 by the J M Smith Foundation and available for award for the 2010-2011 academic year.
-The scholarship will support the academic program at Limestone College.
+The scholarship will support the academic program at Limestone University.
 To be eligible, students must be enrolled full-time in the traditional Day Campus Program; and must have declared a major in the Computer Science and Information Technology field with a minimum 3.0 GPA.
 The scholarship may be renewed as long as the student remains in good academic standing.

 The Gaffney Rotary Student Scholarship Fund - This fund awards four-$1000.00 scholarships each year, one in each student class (freshman, sophomore, junior, and senior).
 These are renewable to students residing in Cherokee County as long as they are funded.
 Freshman students must have maintained a "B" or higher average in high school.
 Upperclassmen must have a Grade Point Average of 2.75 or higher.

-The Nani Lou (Self) Cooper Academic Scholarship - This endowed scholarship was established on August 17, 1999 by Betsy and Robert S. "Bob" Campbell honoring Nani Lou (Self) Cooper in recognition of her 32 plus years as an employee of Limestone College.
+The Nani Lou (Self) Cooper Academic Scholarship - This endowed scholarship was established on August 17, 1999 by Betsy and Robert S. "Bob" Campbell honoring Nani Lou (Self) Cooper in recognition of her 32 plus years as an employee of Limestone University.
 The scholarship is available to students majoring in Elementary Education.
 The student must have maintained an overall grade point average of 3.0 or better in high school, must be enrolled in the Day Campus Program at Limestone, and must have demonstrated qualities of good leadership, citizenship, character, and a genuine interest in her/his chosen field.

 The Frank and Mary Sheldon Memorial Mathematics Scholarship - This scholarship is to be awarded to mathematics majors.
-The ideal candidate will have earned at least a 3.0 GPA in high school and must maintain a 2.75 GPA or higher at Limestone College.
+The ideal candidate will have earned at least a 3.0 GPA in high school and must maintain a 2.75 GPA or higher at Limestone University.

-The Mary Hempleman Simpson Endowed Scholarship Fund – This scholarship fund was originally established in 1982 as a pooled fund scholarship by the Limestone College faculty and friends to honor Mary Hempleman Simpson upon her retirement from full-time teaching.
-Mrs. Simpson was an Associate Professor of Music Education at Limestone College from September 1962 until May 1982.
+The Mary Hempleman Simpson Endowed Scholarship Fund – This scholarship fund was originally established in 1982 as a pooled fund scholarship by the Limestone University faculty and friends to honor Mary Hempleman Simpson upon her retirement from full-time teaching.
+Mrs. Simpson was an Associate Professor of Music Education at Limestone University from September 1962 until May 1982.
 The scholarship will be available to award in the 2010-2011 academic year to a qualified music major who has been admitted to the College.

 The Mary Hilley Sizemore Endowed Scholarship Fund – The family of Mary Emma Hilley Sizemore established an endowed scholarship in honor of her 90th birthday and her life.
 Mrs. Sizemore was unable to complete her education at Limestone due to the effects of the Great Depression.
-Although she was unable to return to finish her degree, she maintained a deep love for and commitment to Limestone College.
+Although she was unable to return to finish her degree, she maintained a deep love for and commitment to Limestone University.
 The scholarship will provide financial assistance to qualified, currently enrolled students whose needs are not met by financial aid and are in circumstances that otherwise might prevent them from completing their college education.